ClaytonTreder/cjtdevs-com/src/content/blogs/late-bloomer.md

 date: 2022-02-19T20:39:01.813Z
 img: images/2017-11-23-11-13-32-1200x800.jpg
 ---
 Growing up I always wanted to be an architect.
 My mother is an artist and my father works in construction.
-I wanted to blend the two together and I thought it would be fun, I liked to draw.
+I wanted to blend the two together, I thought it would be fun, and I liked to draw.
 My skills in drawing faded as quick as my interest when my dad brought home our first computer.
 It ran Windows 95 and I thought it was *the*  coolest thing ever.
 I was fascinated and since I loved video games my parents got me some to play on the PC.
 As the years went by my love for games grew/ I remember coming home to play World of Warcraft after school and playing until my home work was due the next day.
 I loved it.

 My first love was video games but, I quickly found another with music.
 I never played an instrument but, it mostly listening and dissecting lyrics.